Cute Photo Eskimo Craft For Kids [Free Template]

 One of our new favorite activities at our house is any easy kids craft that uses photos.
+They love seeing themselves transform into different characters and having a cool memento to hold onto.

 Since we’re right in the middle of winter, we decided to delve further into our winter crafts and make this fun photo Eskimo craft for kids.
 We’ve even included a free Eskimo craft template for you to use, too!

+If you haven’t seen our previous photo crafts for kids, check them out for some more great ideas!
 Bookmark those crafts for later and read on below to see how simple it is to make this winter photo craft with your kids!

 Winter Photo Craft Idea